just-jeb/angular-builders/packages/custom-webpack/README.md

 - `replaceDuplicatePlugins`: Defaults to `false`.
 If `true`, the plugins in custom webpack config will replace the corresponding plugins in default Angular CLI webpack configuration.
 If `false`, the [default behavior](#merging-plugins-configuration) will be applied.
   **Note that if `true`, this option will override `mergeRules` for `plugins` field.**

 Webpack configuration can be also written in TypeScript.
-In this case, it is the application's `tsConfig` file which will be use by `tsnode` for `customWebpackConfig.ts` execution.
+In this case, it is the application's `tsConfig` file which will be used by `tsnode` for `customWebpackConfig.ts` execution.
 Given the following example:

 ```ts
 // extra-webpack.config.ts